maplant/my-website/articles/2024-12-03-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 In this series we will dive deep into my work-in-progress implementation of R6RS scheme, [scheme-rs](https://www.github.com/maplant/scheme-rs), an implementation designed to integrate seamlessly with the async-rust ecosystem.

-Our first article is discussing how to implement Garbage-Collected smart pointers that we can be used both within the interpreter and the interfacing Rust code.
+Our first article discusses how to implement Garbage-Collected smart pointers that we can use both within the interpreter and the interfacing Rust code.
 In later articles we will discuss topics such as tail call optimizations, implementing continuations, and syntax transformers.

 ## Part I: Garbage Collected Smart Pointers with Concurrent Cycle Collection

-Ten years ago I wrote an article on how to implement a conservative garbage collector for C as a didactic exercise.
-It was a pretty popular article, you can see the [hacker news link here](https://news.ycombinator.com/item?id=8222487).
-A lot of people criticized the vast number of assumptions I made and hand waving I performed to get to the conclusion, including in later re-posts people I tremendously respect, so it only makes sense on the tenth-year anniversary of writing that article that I start this blog series with a garbage collector that is precise, does not make assumptions, and actually works.
+Ten years ago I wrote an article on how to implement a conservative garbage collector for C, and I got a lot of constructive criticism regarding the actual usefulness of the code in that article.
+It only makes sense to me that on the tenth-year anniversary of writing that article I should try to fix my error by writing a garbage collector that is precise, does not make assumptions, and actually works (hopefully).

-To give some background, [scheme-rs](https://www.github.com/maplant/scheme-rs) is an interpreter for the Scheme programming language that I am actively working on.
-You don't need to know much about Scheme for this article in particular, but for this article you do need to know that Scheme is a garbage-collected language.
-Scheme-rs is implemented in Rust, and part of the design goal is to be able to access scheme data within Rust.
-To that end, we need some way to have data that we can use both within the interpreter and Rust itself, all while having it be garbage-collected.
-To do that, we are going to create a smart pointer

 ## The `Gc<T>` Smart Pointer